zaga35/cottonforecasting/README.md

 * Inflation data from Federal Reserve Bank Economic Data.

 # Results
 In the image below, the red dotted line represents the line of perfect prediction.
-Ideally the dots should be along this line where actual prices always equal predicted prices.
+Ideally, the dots should be along this line where actual prices always equal predicted prices.

-It is clear that my ML model fit to the line of perfect prediction much better than a linear regression model.
+It is clear that my ML model fits the line of perfect prediction much better than a linear regression model.
 It outperformed linear regression both in Mean Square Error (MSE) and R-squared.
 MSE is the average squared difference between the actual and predicted values, so the lower MSE of about 0.011 is better than 0.0386.
-R-squared indicated the proportion of variance in the dependent variable that can be predicted from the independent variables.
-There for a value of 0.724 represents 72.4% predicted variance and 0.011 represents only 1.1% predicted variance.
+R-squared indicates the proportion of variance in the dependent variable that can be predicted from the independent variables.
+Therefore, a value of 0.724 represents 72.4% predicted variance, and 0.011 represents only 1.1% predicted variance.

 ![Screenshot 2024-07-15 091538](https://github.com/user-attachments/assets/de6b7c5b-bb9a-4778-84b9-664c096d7d4c)